 How do you build your pond?
 Contractors can build the pond for you.
 But let’s face it, building it yourself will be even more exciting, and seeing the success of your work is worth the effort.

 But do you know what to do to get a pond up and running?
 What do you require?
 How do you go about the construction?

 This post contains every important detail you require for pond construction.
 We have included every important detail including the preparation and detailed steps of digging a pond.

 Make sure that you follow the steps provided to get the best results.
 Here we go!

 - 4 Things You Must Prepare Before Digging A Pond

-- 5 Basic Steps of Digging a Pond
+- 5 Basic Steps To Dig a Pond

 - 3 General Rules of Digging a Pond